Would it work for your company? Whisper it, but is it time all UK companies offered financial rewards to whistle-blowers?

 Which side of the debate are you on?
 Should we get paid for blowing the whistle?

-Since the whistleblower program was set up in 2011, it's paid out $111 million.
-It's certainly been a game-changer - incentivising insiders to blow the whistle on corporate malpractice.
+Since the whistle-blower program was set up in 2011, it's paid out $111 million.
+It's certainly been a game-changer by providing a financial incentive for insiders to blow the whistle on corporate malpractice.

 Let's take a moment to weigh this up and examine the pros and cons...